Philosophical Investigations: Rules and rule-following

-Wittgenstein's discussion of rules and rule-following ranges from § 138 through § 242.
-Wittgenstein begins his discussion of rules with the example of one person giving orders to another "to write down a series of signs according to a certain formation rule."
+Wittgenstein's discussion of rules and rule-following takes place in §§ 138–242.
+Wittgenstein begins his discussion of rules with the example of one person giving orders to another "to write down a series of signs according to a certain formation rule".
 The series of signs consists of the natural numbers.
 Wittgenstein draws a distinction between following orders by copying the numbers following instruction and understanding the construction of the series of numbers.
 One general characteristic of games that Wittgenstein considers in detail is the way in which they consist in following rules.
 Rules constitute a family, rather than a class that can be explicitly defined.
 As a consequence, it is not possible to provide a definitive account of what it is to follow a rule.
 Indeed, he argues that any course of action can be made out to accord with some particular rule, and that therefore a rule cannot be used to explain an action.
 Rather, that one is following a rule or not is to be decided by looking to see if the actions conform to the expectations in the particular form of life in which one is involved.
 Following a rule is a social activity.

 Saul Kripke provides an influential discussion of Wittgenstein's remarks on rules.
-For Kripke, Wittgenstein's discussion of rules "may be regarded as a new form of philosophical scepticism."
+For Kripke, Wittgenstein's discussion of rules "may be regarded as a new form of philosophical scepticism".
 He starts his discussion of Wittgenstein by quoting what he describes as Wittgenstein's sceptical paradox: "This was our paradox: no course of action could be determined by a rule, because every course of action can be made out to accord with the rule.
 The answer was: if everything can be made out to accord with the rule, then it can also be made out to conflict with it.
 And so there would be neither accord nor conflict here."
 Kripke argues that the implications of Wittgenstein's discussion of rules is that no person can mean something by the language that they use or correctly follow (or fail to follow) a rule.
+In his 1984 book, Wittgenstein on Meaning, Colin McGinn disputed Kripke's interpretation.